brentp/pybloomfaster/README.rst

 Implementation
 ==============

-Simple cython wrapper to the code from `Bloom::Faster`_ perl module.
+Simple cython wrapper to the C-code from `Bloom::Faster`_ perl module.
 It's called 'Elf' because 'ELF' is an early flowering mutant in Arabidopsis.
 So Bloom Fast => Early Flowering => Elf.

+It is tune-able for the number of false positives.

 Usage
 =====